cometbft/cometbft/docs/references/config/config.toml.md

 If set to true, CometBFT will force compaction to happen for databases that support this feature and save on storage space.

-Setting this to true is most benefits when used in combination with pruning as it will physically delete the entries marked for deletion.
+Setting this to true is most beneficial when used in combination with pruning as it will physically delete the entries marked for deletion.

 ```toml
 compact = false